Fair-trade cocoa: Environmental impact

-A life cycle analysis study of the environmental impact of cocoa production in Ghana, the world's second largest producer of cocoa, shows that the majority of cocoa production in Ghana is not environmentally sustainable, causing a variety of problems ranging from ozone layer depletion, water and soil contamination by pesticides, to atmospheric acidification and abiotic depletion.
+A lifecycle analysis study of the environmental impact of cocoa production in Ghana, the world's second-largest producer of cocoa, shows that the majority of cocoa production in Ghana is not environmentally sustainable, causing a variety of problems ranging from ozone layer depletion, water and soil contamination by pesticides, to atmospheric acidification and abiotic depletion.

-In order to obtain fair trade certification, cocoa producer companies are required to follow fair trade environmental standards.
-On a case by case basis, they must assess the environmental impacts of a cocoa farmer's operations, develop plans designed to mitigate those impacts and monitor the implementation of those plans.
-Although the environmental standards for fair trade certification vary by organization, they all include sustainable irrigation practices, crop rotation, reducing carbon emissions, improving biodiversity, prohibiting GMO crops, safe use of only legal pesticides and proper hazardous waste disposal.
+In order to obtain fair-trade certification, cocoa producer companies are required to follow fair-trade environmental standards.
+On a case-by-case basis, they must assess the environmental impacts of a cocoa farmer's operations, develop plans designed to mitigate those impacts and monitor the implementation of those plans.
+Although the environmental standards for fair-trade certification vary by organization, they all include sustainable irrigation practices, crop rotation, reducing carbon emissions, improving biodiversity, prohibiting GMO crops, safe use of only legal pesticides and proper hazardous waste disposal.

 In addition to the environmental impacts cocoa farming has on the earth, the pesticides used by conventional cocoa farming are some of the most harmful pesticides used in agriculture.
 Lindane is one of the primary pesticides used on cocoa farms.
 The Environmental Protection Agency has released a study on lindane stating the acute effects caused by inhalation cause irritation to the respiratory track as well as seizures and vomiting.
 As the workers live in poverty, often pesticide and herbicide treatment on the cocoa plants are done without proper or any protective gear.
 Without proper gear, the farmers have prolonged, direct exposure to the chemicals leading to long term health issues for the farmers.
 By increasing income, farmers can buy and use proper protective gear in order to mitigate these symptoms.
-Many Fair Trade certifiers also encourage environmental sustainability and transition to organic farming while demanding safe working conditions for farmers.
+Many fair-trade certifiers also encourage environmental sustainability and transition to organic farming while demanding safe working conditions for farmers.

-Company responses to the fair trade cocoa movement
+Company responses to the fair-trade cocoa movement

 The global chocolate industry was worth about $98 billion by the end of 2016.
 In 2015, the United States alone had a market size of $22 billion and 81% of Americans were consuming chocolate.
 This adds up to America producing about 1/5 of the world's demand for chocolate and the potential to have a major impact on the lives of cocoa farmers around the world.
-Founded in 2006, Theo Chocolate was the first bean-to-bar, Fair Trade and organic certified company in the United States.
-Since then, Dandelion Chocolate, Askinose Chocolate, Chuao Chocolatier, Droga Chocolates, and many more.
+Founded in 2006, Theo Chocolate was the first bean-to-bar, Fair Trade and organic-certified company in the United States.
+Since then, there's Dandelion Chocolate, Askinose Chocolate, Chuao Chocolatier, Droga Chocolates, and many more.

 Hershey

-Advocates of Fair Trade Cocoa had been urging Hershey, a large chocolate manufacturer with more than 40% of the United States market, to shift into fair trade cocoa production by creating fair trade cooperatives with their cocoa producers in West Africa.
+Advocates of fair-trade cocoa had been urging Hershey, a large chocolate manufacturer with more than 40% of the United States market, to shift into fair-trade cocoa production by creating fair-trade cooperatives with their cocoa producers in West Africa.
 As of 2012, these efforts have met with little success.

 Ben & Jerry's

-American ice cream manufacturer Ben & Jerry's committed to use fair trade certified cocoa in all its ice creams by 2013.
+American ice cream manufacturer Ben & Jerry's committed to use fair-trade–certified cocoa in all its ice creams by 2013.